‘Acceptable Overseas Registration Exam’ (AORE)

 - Confirmation that the applicant has been awarded a scholarship, official funding or a salary, (the scheme does not encompass financial support for candidates)

-- Confirmation that the applicant’s medical qualifications have been authenticated by the Educational Commission for Foreign Medical Graduates (ECFMG) - this is a new requirement effective from 11 June 2018
+- Confirmation that the applicant’s medical qualifications have been authenticated by the Educational Commission for Foreign Medical Graduates (ECFMG).

-Important: Applicants should continue to practice clinically in their home country right up until they make an application for registration with the GMC.
+Important: Any International Medical Graduate who has attempted and failed the PLAB test will not be considered for GMC sponsorship by Imperial College London.
+Applicants should continue to practice clinically in their home country right up until they make an application for registration with the GMC.
 Candidates should also be engaged in medical practice for three out of the last five years including the most recent twelve months.
 If applicants are already in the UK they must be able to explain how they are currently working clinically if they wish to apply.

-Candidates are advised to read the GMC Process Regulations 2019* before applying.
+Applicants are advised to read the GMC Process Regulations before applying.

 To start the Imperial College GMC application process